Georgia State University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Georgia State, approximately 54% of students took out student loans averaging $6,117 a year.
-That adds up to $24,468 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Georgia State, approximately 52% of students took out student loans averaging $5,885 a year.
+That adds up to $23,540 over four years for those students.

 The student loan default rate at Georgia State is 10.1%.
 This is about the same as the national default rate of 10.1%.

 How Much Money Do Georgia State Graduates Make?students who graduate from Georgia State with a bachelor's degree go on to jobs where they make an average salary of $43,300 in their early years.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+This is right on par with the average college graduate's salary of $39,802 per year.
+Also, graduates in your major field may make more.

 Location of Georgia State University